codecrafters-io/build-your-own-bittorrent/solutions/java/01-bencode-string/code/README.md

 git push origin master
 ```

-That's all!
+Time to move on to the next stage!

 # Stage 2 & beyond

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `java (1.8)` installed locally
-1. Run `./spawn_redis_server.sh` to run your Redis server, which is implemented
+1. Run `./your_bittorrent.sh` to run your program, which is implemented in
-   in `src/main/java/Main.java`.
+   `src/main/java/Main.java`.
 1. Commit your changes and run `git push origin master` to submit your solution
    to CodeCrafters.
 Test output will be streamed to your terminal.